An Oral History of Between the World and Me

 We spoke to the team behind the book to gather their memories of the publishing process.

 Ta-Nehisi Coates’s Between the World and Me was published in 2015 in the wake of the Charleston massacre of nine Black Americans, slain in their church by a young white supremacist.
 The book explores the way America’s fraught history of racism lands on the bodies of its Black citizens through Coates’s words to his teenage son.
-Five years later, new readers look to the book after the murder of George Floyd and so many other Black Americans.
-In 2015 it won the National Book Award and has stayed on the New York Times bestseller list for over 100 weeks.
-It is being adapted for HBO, premiering this November.
+In 2020, new readers looked to the book after the murder of George Floyd and many other Black Americans.
+It won the National Book Award and has been on the New York Times bestseller list for over 100 weeks.
+It was adapted for HBO in 2020.

 The speakers are Greg Mollica (Art Director), London King (Publicity), Greg Kubie (Publicity), Katie Tull (Marketing), Leigh Marchant (Marketing), Gloria Loomis (Agent), Chris Jackson (Editor/Publisher of One World), and Ta-Nehisi Coates (Author).